bethheard/bethheard.github.com/index.md

 To finish, you will be able to sync schedules into cloud software that you can access from a desktop companion on your PC should you need to download these schedules for email or printing purposes.
 This is the only feature of the desktop companion.

+## Wow... how do you do that!?

 Applications like these require specific kind of software and hardware in order to create.
 The only hardware you will need to create this application is a PC.
 Software wise there is a couple of things to consider; the actual mobile application and the cloud services.
 “Eljabberd” is an open source piece of software that will be used to create the chat servers required for the application – Popular mobile chat application WhatsAppTM started from Ejabberd.
 The open source program “Apache CloudStack” will be used to create and manage the cloud services.
 The mobile application itself will be completely built using java.

 With this software, comes different skills that are required.
 In order to manage the chat server through Ejabberd, a programming language known as ‘Erlang’ needs to be learnt and known.
 Obviously to create the application itself, knowledge of Java is required.
 Apache Cloud Stack also uses Java, so Java is a skill that needs to be known for many aspects of the application.
 Finding the skills for this project will be difficult if embarked on by yourself.
 However, recruiting people onto a team that know how to use programming languages such as erlang and java, will make the application a much easier project to work on.

+## So whats the end goal?
+What are you hoping this will achieve?

 If successfully created, this application will assist and improve on individual’s ability to retain a work-life balance.
 It will be easier to see when they can meet people or hold certain events as all the hassle of finding available time is done for you.
 While the application would achieve its purpose through this, its effectiveness is heavily-user dependent, meaning that individuals using the application need to be constantly updating their schedules and if they don’t, the application can’t work to its full potential.
 This application will hopefully improve people’s overall life quality, organization and reduce stress associated with keeping that work-life balance.